Tagged: Hale Black Cultural Center

 Initially recruited as a young graduate student in art education to curate the Hale Center's art collection, Williamson has guided the center's growth in recent decades after being passed the baton by the center's namesake, Dr. Frank Hale.

-Speaker Julianne Malveaux notes MLK pushed to restructure American economy
+Speaker Julianne Malveaux notes MLK pushed to restructure American economy.

 Urging listeners to pay attention to their own moral conscience, CNN senior legal analyst Laura Coates said Americans must continue to advance the work of Dr. Martin Luther King Jr. even when it seems in vain.